Taxes

 Like our tax planning example with QCDs, let’s say Sam and Samantha typically give $12,600 per year in charitable donations.
 Normally, that would result in them taking the standard deduction and receiving no tax benefit for their charity.

-However, this year, Sam and Samantha decide they would like to contribute $75,600 to a donor-advised fund.
+However, this year, Sam and Samantha decided they would like to contribute $75,600 to a donor-advised fund.
 By doing so, they can distribute the money over the next six years in $12,600 increments.
-Also, they can save $14,475 on their federal taxes this year because they can itemize their deductions rather than taking the standard deduction.
+They will save substantially more taxes by stacking their charitable contributions in high income years, saving at their marginal rate.

 5. Multi-Year Tax Planning